Is lead harmful?

 - plastic - typically blue but, if older, may be grey or black

-If you do have lead pipes, don't worry - there’s plenty you can do to minimise the risks to you and your family.
+If you do have lead pipes, don't worry - there are lots of ways to minimise the risks from lead to you and your family.
 However, the surest way to protect yourself and your family against the health risks from lead water pipes is to get them replaced by a plumber.

 Replacing your lead pipes

 You are responsible for all pipes on your property – including internal pipes and the underground supply pipe that connects your home to the public water mains.
-If you do need to replace your water supply pipe, we can connect up your new pipe for free, once your plumber has installed it.
-We’ll also replace any remaining lead pipe beyond your property boundary.
+If you do need to replace your water supply pipe, we may be able to connect up your new pipe for free, once your plumber has installed it.
+Please apply to us to find out if you are eligible for a free connection under our Lead Replacement Scheme.
+If you are accepted, we'll also replace any remaining lead pipe beyond your property boudary.

-You can find your nearest qualified and quality assured plumber via the WaterSafe website, and our replacing lead pipes factsheet (PDF 153 KB opens in a new window) explains more about the lead replacement scheme.
-Please give us a ring on 0345 072 6082 or complete the online form if you would like to apply.
+You can find your nearest qualified and quality assured plumber via the WaterSafe website.
+Please give us a ring on 0345 072 6082 for more information or to request an application form to be sent out to you, or complete the online lead pipes replacement form if you would like to apply.